 This section links to topics that describe how PAS and PAS users manage security for apps and service instances.

-- Application Security Groups: Describes how Application Security Groups (ASGs) work and how to manage them in PAS.
+App Security Groups: Describes how App Security Groups (ASGs) work and how to manage them in PAS.

 Trusted System Certificates: Explains where apps can find trusted system certificates.